TrishaSrikanth-459/DeployStega/routing/namespace/namespace.md

 1. Edit existing file
    - Web URL: https://github.com/{owner}/{repo}/edit/{branch}/{path}
        - Sender must click "Commit changes..." to save their edits.
-2. Create new file - Web URL: https://github.com/{owner}/{repo}/new/{branch}/{path}
-   - {path} should not include the new file name; the sender must enter the file's contents and subsequently click "Commit changes..." to save their edits.
-Submitting changes from these pages triggers an internal form submission that creates a new commit and assigns a commit_sha.

 ### Addressability (Receiver)
 1. Access specified commits